sphinx-doc/sphinx/Doc-3k/library/pickle.rst

 with the same internal structure.
 Perhaps the most obvious thing to do with these byte streams is to write them onto a file, but it is also conceivable to send them across a network or store them in a database.
-The module :mod:`shelve` provides a simple interface to pickle and unpickle objects on DBM- style database files.
+The module :mod:`shelve` provides a simple interface to pickle and unpickle objects on DBM-style database files.

 Data stream format